How to Extract Followers from Any Twitter Account for Lead Gen

 Mistake 1: Extracting Without a Plan

-Pulling 50,000 followers means nothing if you don't have a clear use case.
+Pulling 50,000 followers means nothing if you do not have a clear use case.
 Define your ICP and outreach strategy before extracting.

 Mistake 2: Skipping the Cleaning Step